MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

 PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>: The collection of password credentials associated with the application.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
   - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
   - `[KeyId <String>]`: The unique identifier for the password.
   - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
   - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.

 PUBLICCLIENT <IMicrosoftGraphPublicClientApplication>: publicClientApplication
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

-REQUIREDRESOURCEACCESS <IMicrosoftGraphRequiredResourceAccess[]>: Specifies resources that this application requires access to and the set of OAuth permission scopes and application roles that it needs under each of those resources.
-This pre-configuration of required resource access drives the consent experience.
+REQUIREDRESOURCEACCESS <IMicrosoftGraphRequiredResourceAccess[]>: Specifies the resources that the application needs to access.
+This property also specifies the set of OAuth permission scopes and application roles that it needs for each of those resources.
+This configuration of access to the required resources drives the consent experience.
 Not nullable.
   - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
     - `[Id <String>]`: The unique identifier for one of the oauth2PermissionScopes or appRole instances that the resource application exposes.
     - `[Type <String>]`: Specifies whether the id property references an oauth2PermissionScopes or an appRole.
 Possible values are Scope or Role.
   - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.

+SPA <IMicrosoftGraphSpaApplication>: spaApplication
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

 TOKENISSUANCEPOLICIES <IMicrosoftGraphTokenIssuancePolicy[]>: .
   - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: